BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 ###Readings:
 * PCB: Chapter 5 (Handling text in the shell)
 * PCB: Chapter 6 (Scripting with the shell)
+* While these chapters include much of what we will discuss in class today, the same topics are also referenced at other parts of PCB.
+Check in the index at the back of the book for other mentions of particular commands!

 Additional materials for reference:
 * Software Carpentry, [Pipes and Filters](http://software-carpentry.org/v5/novice/shell/03-pipefilter.html)